Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/zephyr-workbench.md

 - Improving Documentation: Clear documentation is crucial for user experience.
 If you spot something unclear or missing, feel free to suggest improvements!

 ## Roadmap
-Zephyr Workbench development is driven by community-feedback and we planned to release new features as quickly as possible.
+Workbench for Zephyr development is driven by community-feedback and we planned to release new features as quickly as possible.

 - Short-Term goals:
   - Online tutorials and user guide